jaredgs93/Itzamna/README.md

 ```

 ### 2. GET /consequents
-Retrieve the list of consequents for rule creation.
+Returns a list of consequents from the fuzzy variables collection, representing potential outcomes for the fuzzy rules.
+Each consequent includes descriptive information and associated fuzzy sets, which define the possible levels of each consequent.

 **Example Request**
 ```bash